What is the deadline to apply for financial aid?

 Co-signer: A co-signer on a loan assumes responsibility for the loan if the borrower should fail to repay it.

-Consolidation: Combining several loans into a single loan to reduce the monthly payment amount and/or increase the repayment period.
+Consolidation: Combining several loans into a single loan at a weighted average interest rate to reduce the monthly payment amount and/or increase the repayment period.
 Most federal loans may be consolidated after graduation.

 Default: The failure of a borrower either to make installment payments when due or to comply with other terms of the promissory note.